This is the multi-page printable view of this section. Click here to print.

 • Understand online behavior patterns

-• Identify potential risks in a timely manner
+• Identify potential risks promptly

 • Provide targeted guidance and communication

-Intelligent Blocking Settings
+Smart Blocking Settings

 Customizable:

-• Content rating filtering
+• Content rating filters

 • Personalized protection rules

-• Dynamic policy adjustment
+• Dynamic policy adjustments

 Parental Guidance Recommendations

-• Have open conversations with children about internet use
+• Maintain open dialogues about internet usage

-• Cultivate independent thinking and judgment abilities
+• Cultivate independent thinking and judgment

-• Establish a mutual trust communication mechanism
+• Establish trusting communication mechanisms

-• Gradually relax controls step by step
+• Gradually relax controls as appropriate

-3.4 - Protecting Seniors from Online Scams
+6.4 - Protecting the Elderly from Online Scams

-Online Risks Faced by Seniors
+Online Risks Faced by the Elderly

-• Limited exposure to cybersecurity information
+• Limited exposure to cybersecurity-related information

 • Tendency to trust unverified software download links